 - a.
-All safeguarding issues or serious concerns about placements are discussed with the Managing Director and/or Head of Service for the local authority partner by the relevant Manager and are acted on and recorded by the social worker in accordance with the Working Together to Safeguard Children 2018. - b.
-All safeguarding concerns are reported to the appropriate statutory authority promptly investigated to ensure that children are safe and receiving appropriate care and that any lessons about the future operation of the service are disseminated and learnt. - c.
+All safeguarding issues or serious concerns about placements are discussed with the Managing Director Adoption and Families and the relevant Head of Service for the VAA or RAA and are acted on and recorded by the social worker in accordance with the Working Together to Safeguard Children 2023 and compliance with Coram's safeguarding policy that is regularly updated. - b.
+All safeguarding concerns are reported to the appropriate statutory authority promptly and investigated as appropriate to ensure that children are safe and receiving appropriate care and that any lessons about the future operation of the service are disseminated and learnt. - c.
 There is a quarterly return of safeguarding referrals and file audits to the Children's Services Committee, including quarterly and annual summaries to review themes and take any action necessary. - d.
-Where children are placed for adoption or foster care, any safeguarding concerns, complaints, accidents, serious illnesses of children, children missing, deaths of children are fully notified and recorded as required and referred to the Managing Director.
-Such events, incidents and concerns will be appropriately. - e.
-Coram staff located within a local authority setting refer to the local safeguarding procedures.
+Where children are placed for adoption or foster care, any safeguarding concerns, complaints, accidents, serious illnesses of children, children missing, deaths of children are fully notified and recorded as required and referred to the Managing Director Adoption and Families or Head of Service.
+Such events, incidents and concerns will be appropriately recorded and reported to Ofsted in accordance with Ofsted notification procedure. - e.
+Coram staff located within a local authority setting refer to the local safeguarding procedures alongside Coram Safeguarding Policy that also applies.

-iii) The role of the Adoption and Fostering Panel
+III.
+The role of the Adoption and Fostering Panel

-- The Adoption and Fostering Panel is constituted in accordance with legislation, regulations and guidance.
-There is a central list of over 20 approved panel members, including three Chairs and three Vice-Chairs.
+- a.
+The Adoption and Fostering Panel is constituted in accordance with legislation, regulations and guidance.
+There is a central list of over 20 approved panel members, including three Chairs and four Vice-Chairs.
 A Panel Adviser and Panel Administrator support the work of the panel.
-A minimum of five panel members are required to be present for the panel to be quorate to make a recommendation on the suitability of applicants or placement of children for adoption with adopters. - Members of the Adoption and Fostering Panel include individuals with personal experience of adoption, adopters and adopted adults and other independent members with professional experience of adoption, fostering and looked after children.
+A minimum of five panel members are required to be present for the panel to be quorate to make a recommendation on the suitability of applicants or placement of children for adoption with adopters. - b.
+Members of the Adoption and Fostering Panel include individuals with personal experience of adoption, adopters and adopted adults and other independent members with professional experience of adoption, fostering and looked after children.
 Panels are balanced as far as possible in terms of gender, age, ethnicity and experience.